AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 Multi-lingual Video Text Tracks (VTT) support in Adobe Learning Manager enables authors to provide subtitles and captions for video and audio content in multiple languages.
 This feature streamlines localization, making training accessible to a global audience and ensuring compliance with accessibility standards.
 Authors can auto-generate, translate, review, and edit VTT files directly within the platform.

+>[!NOTE]
+>
+>This feature is not available in FedRAMP-authorized environments.
+See [Feature availability in FedRAMP environments](/help/migrated/feature-availability-in-FedRAMP-authorized-environments.md) for details.

 #### Use cases

 * Global Training: Deliver video content with subtitles in multiple languages to reach international learners.